Jason McElwain: Reaction

-Indianapolis Colts quarterback Peyton Manning visited Rochester, where he was introduced to McElwain.
+Peyton Manning also visited Rochester, where he was introduced to McElwain.
 Manning invited McElwain and Steve Kerr, another Greece Athena High School athlete to the Colts' training camp for a week, which McElwain accepted.
-McElwain later said that Peyton was "one of the nicest guys in sports" and when the Colts won the Super Bowl and Manning raised the Vince Lombardi Trophy, McElwain "had a tear in [his] eye."

 McElwain threw out the opening pitch for the Rochester Red Wings' game against the Charlotte Knights.
-The Red Wings also gave away 3,500 free bobblehead dolls that were modeled after McElwain.

-McElwain won an ESPY Award for the Best Moment in Sports in 2006.
+He won an ESPY Award for the Best Moment in Sports in 2006.
 McElwain beat out Kobe Bryant's 81-point-game and the George Mason Patriots' run to the Final Four.
 The speech that Jason gave upon winning the award was written for him by his older brother.
 The theme of the speech was about dreams coming true.
 In addition to the many celebrities McElwain met, he also appeared on various talk shows, including The Oprah Winfrey Show, Larry King Live, Good Morning America and Today.

-In 2007, Topps trading cards produced a Jason McElwain card as part of its retro-themed Allen & Ginter set.

-In 2009, he appeared in a commercial for Gatorade as part of their "What is G?" ad campaign.
-The commercial aired during the Super Bowl.

 McElwain appeared on The Talk in April 2011 as part of the show's month-long series on autism awareness.
 He told the hosts he was head coach of the 17U East Coast Fusion AAU basketball team.
-His memorable video surfaced once more in 2011, when Facebook users shared a 2006 story featured on CBS Evening News.

-Radio

-Jason had a song dedicated to him and his accomplishments on the court by an artist named Iron Butter.
-Jason also did several interviews and appeared at the Summerjam concert where his song was performed.

-Book
+Media

 Following his rise to fame, Jason McElwain wrote a book titled The Game of My Life.
 The book is written mainly by Jason, but includes sections written by his family, coach, and teammates.
 The Game of My Life is 243 pages long and was published on February 5, 2008, by New American Library.
 Editorial reviews were left by celebrities such as Magic Johnson, Doug Flutie, Rodney Peete, Holly Robinson Peete, and Tony Dungy.
 The book was co-written by Daniel Paisner.